BIBSYSDEV/track-changes-to-aws-terms-and-conditions/service-terms.md

 party models on Amazon Bedrock may require your use of AWS Marketplace, and in those cases Section 20 (AWS Marketplace) of the Service Terms apply.
-Notwithstanding anything to the contrary in the Agreement or Service Terms, for purposes of facilitating your purchases of models sold sold by third parties, Amazon Web Services, Inc. will be the AWS Contracting Party.
+Notwithstanding anything to the contrary in the Agreement or Service Terms, for purposes of facilitating your purchases of models sold by third parties, Amazon Web Services, Inc. will be the AWS Contracting Party.

 **50.12.2.** As part of providing the Service, Amazon Bedrock may use automated abuse detection mechanisms designed to detect harmful content,